swimmingly/yodrew.github.io/_pages/other-writings/mosseri.md

 At the first signs of  hunger, wait for half an hour to confirm you are really hungry, and if not,  miss the evening meal.

-67</p>
+67

-    <p>I repeat what I have  said at the end.
+    I repeat what I have  said at the end.
 This preparation will help the person fasting to avoid crises,  which can sometimes be very acute.

 Finally, note that  this preparation is nothing more or less than the ideal Natural Hygiene menu  which can be followed throughout one’s life.
 It was the diet of primitive  man, who had neither watch, nor kitchen, nor cooker, nor dining room, nor  recipe books.
 He gathered fruit and ate it under the tree.
 It was the Garden of  Eden.
 It was Paradise.